- Member of the New York-based al Qaeda cell, the Lackawanna Six

-Al-Bakri was arrested in September 2002 by U.S. authorities.
-Investigators searched his home and found a rifle, a telescopic sight instrument, and a cassette tape that they said “asks Allah to give Jews and their [American] enablers a black day.”
-On Al-Bakri’s computer, the investigators found an email he had written describing a terrorist plot called "Big Meal,” which was to have used explosives.
+At the request of the CIA, Al-Bakri was arrested by police in Bahrain on September 10, 2002 and was then transferred to the United States.
+(The other five were arrested by the FBI in their hometown of Lackawanna.)
+Prior to Al-Bakri's arrest, investigators searched his home and found a 22-caliber handgun, a rifle with a telescopic lens, and a cassette tape labeled “Call to Jihad” which they said “asks Allah to give Jews and their [American] enablers a black day.”
+On Al-Bakri’s computer, the investigators found an email he had written describing a terrorist plot dubbed “Big Meal,” which called for the use of explosives.
 “The next meal will be very huge,” the email read.
 “No one will be able to withstand it except those with faith.”

 In October 2002, a federal grand jury indicted each member of the Lackawanna Six on two counts of providing material support for a terrorist organization (al-Qaeda); all pleaded not guilty.
 But over the next few months, all six defendants reversed course and decided to plead guilty in exchange for prison terms ranging from about six-and-a-half to ten years.
 According to the chairman of the American Bar Association’s Task Force on Treatment of Enemy Combatants: “The defendants believed that if they didn’t plead guilty, they’d end up in a black hole forever.”